 By the early 1990s, with domestic competitors beginning to eat away at Havaianas’ market share, label executives made a bold, 180-degree shift in strategy.
 Their plan, aimed at rebranding Havaianas as a fashion accessory, would prove so wildly successful that it has since become a business school case study in marketing.

 The label looked to inventive wearers who had long been transforming their bicolour sandals into single-colour ones by flipping the white-topped sole over.
 In 1994, Havaianas introduced a new line of one-shade sandals in black, royal blue, pink and purple.

-Ladies from Rio’s tony Leblon neighbourhood wear them to all-important visits to the hairdresser or even out on dates.
-Private school scions use them to mark the goal box during beach soccer matches.
+Ladies who lunch from Rio’s tony Leblon neighbourhood wear them to all-important visits to the hairdresser or even out on dates.
+Private-school scions use them to mark the goal box during beach soccer matches.
 Moneyed businessmen wear them while walking the dog or out to a high-end churrascaria barbecue.